 Our majors receive extensive training in writing, speaking, and critical thinking throughout the curriculum and become adept at close reading, argumentation, complex and inventive thinking, interpretation, analysis, and research.
 The courses we offer also invite students to approach their world with a sense of empathy, civic engagement, inclusion, and justice, both through reading literature and through service-learning experiences that allow students to collaborate with local community members, such as those in schools and prisons.

-The course of study for the Major provides our students with experience in textual analysis, substantial instruction in writing, an understanding of literary history, and the freedom to tailor coursework according to individual interests.
+The course of study for the Major provides our students with experience in textual analysis, substantial instruction in writing, an understanding of literature and literary history in relation to systems of power, and the freedom to tailor coursework according to individual interests.
 As an English major, you can aim for breadth of study, taking courses in a variety of fields, or you can aim for depth of study, taking a number of courses within a particular field.
 Students may also opt for a Creative Writing Concentration by taking at least 4 creative writing courses among their electives.

-The course of study for the Major provides students with training in literary analysis and critical thinking, substantial instruction in writing, an understanding of literary history, and the freedom to tailor coursework according to individual interests.
+The course of study for the Major provides students with training in literary analysis and critical thinking, substantial instruction in writing, an understanding of literature and literary history in relation to systems of power, and the freedom to tailor coursework according to individual interests.

 Majors complete a minimum of 10 courses, which must include:

 THE GATEWAY COURSE (ENLS 2000 Literary Investigations): This course introduces majors to the discipline of literary studies, with an emphasis on close reading and analysis, theoretical approaches, research, and writing.